operand/agency/docs/README.md

+# Documentation

+The following could be better organized.
+Please open an issue if you have suggestions for how to improve the documentation.

+## Table of Contents

+-

 # API Walkthrough

-This walkthrough will guide you through the basic concepts of `agency`'s API, and how to use them to build your own agents.
+The following walkthrough will guide you through the basic concepts of `agency`'s API, and how to use it to build your own agent systems.

 ## Creating an `agency` Application